Shop Subscribe

 Arts & Crafts

-The Cognitive Benefits of Art in Class
+The Cognitive Benefits of Art in the Classroom

 Engagement

-The more ways that you can present material, the more ways a student can engage themselves with it.
+The more ways that you can present material, the more ways a student can engage with it.
 This is particularly true in the case of choice.

 Focus and concentration

-More than ever, today’s students find their concentration skills under attack.
+More than ever, students find their concentration skills under attack.
 There are just too many distractions vying for their attention, even in classrooms where devices aren’t being used.

 Problem solving and creative thinking